Royzi31/Rowin_site/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      Hi there!
-My name is Rowin, I'm 14 years old, and I'm passionate about programming.
-I love exploring technology and improving my coding skills.
+      Hi!
+I'm Rowin, 14 years old, and I love programming.
+I enjoy exploring technology and playing games.
+I'm excited to learn new things and work on creative projects!
-      Gaming is also one of my favorite hobbies.
-I find motivation in learning new things and working on creative projects.
-I'm excited to continue developing myself in the world of computers and gaming!
     subtitle: >-
       This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
 Once you’re impressed, you